-RingCentral expanded its contact center capabilities through the acquisitions of ConnectFirst and Dimelo, two mature products with distinct UX paradigms, design debt, and technical constraints.
-Both needed to scale within an enterprise ecosystem while ultimately converging into a single, cohesive experience.
+RingCentral expanded its contact center capabilities through the acquisitions of ConnectFirst and Dimelo, two mature platforms with distinct UX paradigms, accumulated design debt, and technical constraints.
+Both needed to integrate into a broader enterprise ecosystem while ultimately converging into a single cohesive experience.

 CHALLENGE